swmcc/cookbook/README.md

 Handy utility and reporting scripts that I have had over the years.
 I hardly ever use them anymore as actual tools have now replaced them than handcrafed scripts.

+****nix***

+*/"It's a UNIX system, I know this!"/* - if you are like Lex from Jurrasic Park then you'll be able to find your way around in there.
+Just watch out for the rapotors behind you - those smart motherfuckers know how to open doors and shit!

 ***food***

 Am tired of actually having to google search for my favourite recipies and this is a cook book, so you know.. fuck it :)